-Imagine our surprise as we turned a corner in the roa and, stumbled upon a large cliff-face, overhanging two houses.
-These are the Helleren Cottages Jossingfjord and you can visit too.
+Imagine our surprise as we turned a corner in the road and, stumbled upon a large cliff-face, overhanging two houses.
+These are the Helleren Cottages in Jossingfjord and you can visit too.
 If you want to visit these special cottages in Jossingfjord, here’s how.

 Where To Find The Helleren Cottages Jossingfjord

 The cottages are found at the end of the Jøssingfjord on the RV44.
 Parking is marked on the map below.

 The Helleren Cottages Are Pretty Special

 The word “Helleren” in Norwegian means ‘overhanging rock formation’ but is often used in a different form “Heller” meaning a shelter.

 This Helleren Jossingfjord is 60 meters long and 10 meters deep and its history dates back hundreds of years to the 1800s although is believed that the buildings might be older and parts of the properties may date back to the 1500s.

 The cliff offers such good protection to the houses that the roofs are made from just single, wooden clapboards.
 This is one of the reasons why a visit to Helleren is such a unique experience.